 Students Demonstrate What They Have Learned

-In lieu of grades on a transcript our students will journal and maintain a Portfolio of work using photos of progress, photos of finished products or skills, as well as samples of finished products and their development.
+In lieu of grades on a transcript our students will journal and maintain a portfolio of work using photos of progress, photos of finished products or skills, as well as samples of finished products and their development.
 Their portfolio will be used to represent his/her accomplishments for postsecondary admission or their employment process.
-This shows what was truly learned, what skills mastered, and the quality of work performed.
+This shows what was truly learned, what skills they have mastered, and the quality of work performed.
 This portfolio demonstrates what they truly learned and accomplished, not just what they have taken and how they ranked.

 As part of our graduation procedure each student presents their portfolio to the public and a digital copy is archived on NOLI servers.

 Each Student Has an Individualized Education Program (IEP)

 A shirt that is labled, “One Size Fits All” does not fit anyone very well; a one size fits all curriculum does not fit every student.
 Therefore every student has the benefit of an Individualized Education Program (IEP) which includes Learning Objectives, Learning Methods, and Learning Outcomes.
 Every 6 weeks the students will review with the program director their Learning Objectives and their accomplishments.
 The students will then present their review to their parents and the rest of their reveiw team for their input.
 Students will not be graded or ranked in any way.
 This review is only to assure that the students’ needs are being met, that they are meeting their goals, and a cumulative list of accomplishments is maintained which could be used for planning future goals, or for college or career placement.
 The student will not be discussed with the parent unless the student is present.

 Common Core, State Content Standards, and Standardized Testing